Jesse Ruiz (lawyer): Legal career

 Ruiz was sworn into the bar in 1995.

 In 1997, Ruiz was hired as an associate by Gardner Carton & Douglas.
 The firm would later merge into Drinker Biddle & Reath.
 Ruiz was a partner at the law firm for over twenty years.
 He focused on corporate securities, mergers and acquisitions and the representation of public and middle-market companies.
 He would leave his role in the firm in 2019.
 He worked with companies such as Walmart, Exelon.

-Ruiz served as legal counsel to the Illinois Legislative Latino Caucus and the Illinois Legislative Latino Caucus Foundation.
+Ruiz also served as legal counsel to the Illinois Legislative Latino Caucus and the Illinois Legislative Latino Caucus Foundation.

 Ruiz was on the American Bar Association's Commission on Hispanic Legal Rights and Responsibility, to which the president of the ABA had appointed him in August 2013.

 Ruiz served as president of the Hispanic Lawyers Association of Illinois, chairman of the Hispanic Lawyers Scholarship Fund of Illinois, chairman of the Chicago Committee on Minorities in Large Law Firms.

 Ruiz has taught as an adjunct professor in corporate law at UIC John Marshall Law School.

 Chicago Bar Association

 Ruiz was a board member of the Chicago Bar Association for a number of years.
 He served a year as the association's president.

 He served as the 2017 campaign chair for the Chicago Bar Foundation's "Investing in Justice Campaign".
 For the 2017–2018 year, Ruiz served in the Chicago Bar Association's position of second vice president.
 For the 2018-2019 year, Ruiz served in the Chicago Bar Association's position of first vice president.

 Ruiz served as the president of the Chicago Bar Association from 2019 through 2020.
-He was sworn-in as president on June 18, 2019, succeeding Steven M. Elrod.
+He was sworn in as president on June 18, 2019, succeeding Steven M. Elrod.
 Immediately after becoming president, he joined in with other voices to call for greater diversity on the benches of state courts.
 Amid the COVID-19 pandemic, Ruiz announced that the Chicago Bar Association would be waiving the administrative fee that it normally charged callers on its hotline who later engaged the attorney they spoke with for a consultation.
 On June 26, 2020, Ruiz was succeeded as president by Maryam Ahmad.

+The Vistria Group

+Since September 2021, Ruiz has served as chief operating officer and general counsel to the Vistria Group.
+Ruiz oversees all legal and compliance functions of The Vistria Group.
+In 2024, Crain's Chicago Business credited Ruiz with contributing to the doubling of the firm's size, increasing from one office to three and growing the value of the assets managed by the firm to more than $12.9 billion.